kyleam/blind/README.rst

 installed with ``python setup.py install`` or similar.

-I created the GUI for a person that is using Windows (without a python install), so I'ved used pyinstaller_ to bundle the program in a stand-alone exe.
+I created the GUI for a person that is using Windows (without a python install), so I'ved used pyinstaller_ to bundle the program as a stand-alone exe.
 The lastest version can be downloaded from here_.
 If you think this program would be of use to you, but you are using OS X and are not comfortable with Python, contact me and I'll try to do